Divinesoumyadip/Portoflio/README.md

 # Soumyadip's Portfolio 🚀

 Welcome to my personal portfolio website, built to showcase my skills, achievements, and projects.

+An interactive and visually appealing portfolio website built using React, Three.js, and Framer Motion.
+This project showcases my skills, projects, and achievements in a modern and engaging way.

 Check it out live: [soumyadip.vercel.app](https://soumyadip.vercel.app)